BlueprintFramework/web/apps/frontend/content/legal/privacy.md

 Blueprint ("we," "us," or "our") operates [blueprint.zip](/) and the Blueprint extension framework.
 This Privacy Policy explains how we collect, use, and protect your information.
 We are committed to complying with the General Data Protection Regulation (GDPR) and protecting your privacy rights.

+For privacy questions, concerns, or to exercise your rights, contact us at `privacy@blueprint.zip`.

 ## Information We Collect

 ### Account Information (Registered Users)